GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-tts-intro/tutorial.md

   > synthesize-with-settings.txt
 ```

-Run the following command to generate an audio file named `synthesize-with-settings-audio.mp3` from the output received from the Text-to-Speech API.
+Run the following command to generate an audio file named `synthesize-with-settings-audio.ogg` from the output received from the Text-to-Speech API.

 ```bash
 python tts_decode.py --input "synthesize-with-settings.txt" --output "synthesize-with-settings-audio.ogg"